jerguslejko/zsh-symfony-completion/README.md

 ### Local vs Global

 You cas use this completion plugin for local as well as global `symfony/console` tools.
-The plugin will first check if there is a globally available command that matches one of the tools specified in the _SYMFONY_CONSOLE_TOOLS_ list.
-If there is one, the plugin will use it (ex. composer).
-Otherwise, it will try to look into `pwd` and figure out if there is a file with such name (ex. artisan).
+It will first check if there is a file in `pwd` that matches one of tools specified in the _SYMFONY_CONSOLE_TOOLS_ list.
+If there is one, the plugin will use it (ex. artisan).
+Otherwise, it will try to find a globally available command (ex. composer).

 ---